 Example: "I got orders for a tour in the sandbox."

-A Navy term that denotes rumor or gossip.
-It’s derived from “scuttle,” the nautical term for the cask used to serve water.
+This Navy term denotes rumor or gossip.
+It's derived from "scuttle," the nautical term for the cask used to serve water.

 Example: "I heard scuttlebutt that the next round is on the Lieutenant."